adikhosla/feature-extraction/README.md

 In addition to providing some of the popular features, the toolbox has been designed for use with the ever increasing size of modern datasets - the processing is done in batches and is fully parallelized on a single machine (using parfor), and can be easily distributed across multiple machines with a common file system (the standard cluster setup in many universities).

+The features extracted in a bag-of-words manner ('color', 'hog2x2', 'hog3x3', 'sift', 'ssim') are encoded using Locality-Constrained Linear Coding to allow the use of a linear classifier for fast training + testing.

+In my experients, I have found 'hog2x2' or 'hog3x3' to be most effective as global image features, and tend to perform even better when combined with 'color' features which contain complementary information.

 Installation
 ------------
 Before you can use the code, you need to download this repository and compile the mex code: